hutorny/simplearg/README.md

 SimpleArg is a header-only library for dispatching argc, argv to a user's class.
 It does not impose any constraints on how the arguments may look like - with a double dash, a single dash, or no dash at all.
 The only assumption it makes is about `=` character, which is treated as an option/value delimiter, if such option syntax is used in the application.
+It also provides a simple solution for parsing configuration data by breaking the data it into a vector of arguments with `str2argv` function

 ## Quick Start Guide